0xProject/0x-docs/docs/tx-relay-api/api-references/post-tx-relay-v1-swap-submit.md

 approval.isGaslessAvailable; // whether gasless approval is available for the sell token
 ```

 To take advantage of gasless approvals, you must also have your user sign the `approval.eip712`object returned at the time of the `/quote`.
-You can pass the `approval.eip712` object to `eth_signTypedData_v4` (see [MetaMask docs](https://docs.metamask.io/guide/signing-data.html#sign-typed-data-v4)) or function of your choice as the “params” .
+You can pass the `approval.eip712` object to `eth_signTypedData_v4` (see [MetaMask docs](https://docs.metamask.io/guide/signing-data.html#sign-typed-data-v4)) or function of your choice as the “params”.

 Keep in mind that the `domain` field of this object must follow a strict ordering as specified in EIP-712: